pradyot-09/DL-Reproducibility-Project/index.md

 ## Code of Convolutional Neural Network

 The code used by our CNN model is largely the same.
 The data is imported in the same way, with the same transformations as mentioned before.
-Therefor we of course will not go over these again and go straight to the CNN model's code itself:
+Therefore, we will go straight to the CNN model's code itself:

 ```python
 class CNNModel(nn.Module):